Table of Contents

 • 1.
 Neck Wallet

 Barcelona has been called the pickpocketing capital of the world, and touristy areas of all other Spanish cities also have problems with pickpocketing, so it’s crucial to have a way to keep your valuables safe.
 Savvy pickpockets can reach into your bag or the pocket of your jacket or pants without you even noticing.
-Instead, keep your cash, credit cards, and even phone in a neck wallet, where they’ll be practically impossible to steal.
+Instead, keep your cash, credit cards, passports, and even phone in a neck wallet, where they’ll be practically impossible to steal.
+This one has RFID-blocking material, which will stop e-thieves from scanning your financial data at the airport or in crowded areas.

 View on Amazon.com ➜

 Whether you’re using a mapping app on your phone to navigate Madrid or reading on your Kindle at the beach in Mallorca, you’ll want to make sure your devices stay charged.
 A portable charger that’s only the size of a tube of lipstick will keep your devices juiced and take up almost no space in your bag.
+You never know when you’ll need a charge in an emergency.
 We have been saved so many times by this nifty little device!

 Lipstick-Sized Charger